jsmanrique/grimoirelab-infra-provision/README.md

 public_ip = 157.245.85.159
 ```

-# Deploy GrimoireLab in your cloud infrastructure
+# Step 3: Deploy and manage GrimoireLab in your cloud infrastructure

 We already have a machine ready *somewhere*.
 Let's say *somewhere* is the `public_ip`
 noted by Terraform.
 Now it's time to set up our GrimoireLab software environment.